vosaul/status.im/source/research/ulc_in_details.md

 So if we want 3(M) out of 4(N) ULC consensus, in avarage we have 1000 users online, so we need minimum $Servers=Max(AvarageUsers*N/LES\_limit; N)=Max(1000*4/25; 4)=160$

-That was the reason why in ULC a new option was announced for LES server: `--onlyAnnounce`.
-It limits LES server to handle only `get announce` requests, but it increases the number of simultaneous users up to ~250 (should be stress tested).
+It is for this reason that a new option was added in ULC for LES servers: `--onlyAnnounce`.
+This flag ensures LES servers only handle `get announce` requests, which increases the possible number of simultaneous users to about ~250 (should be stress tested).

 With `--onlyAnnounce` the formule looks like:
 $Servers=Max(AvarageUsers*N/LES\_only\_announce\_limit; N)=Max(1000*4/250; 4)=Max(16; 4)=16$